seanmpuckett/sai/docs/hello.md

 	object FizzBuzz 1.0.0
 	Instantiate task
-	  set words to: Fizz 3, Buzz 5
+	  set words to:
+	    :word 'Fizz', divisor 3
+	    :word 'Buzz', divisor 5

 	  count 1 to 101 as num
 	    set out to ''
-	    each words as divisor, word
+	    each words
-	      unless num % divisor
+	      unless num % .divisor
-	        set out + word
+	        set out + .word
-	    if out.length
-	      debug out
-	    else
-	      debug num
+	    debug out.length ?? out :: num

-This is a version that is not as efficient as possible, but it is readable and does allow the trivial addition of more “trick” divisors by putting them in a small database.
+This is version is not very efficient, but it is readable and does allow the trivial addition of more “trick” divisors by putting them in an array.

 The first two lines used to set up an object are familiar; we’ll skip them and continue directly with:

-	  set wordlist to: Fizz 3, Buzz 5
+	  set words to:
+	    :word 'Fizz', divisor 3
+	    :word 'Buzz', divisor 5

 This is an assignment, which takes the general form of `set varname to value` (though there are variations).
-In this statement, the _value_ is quite interesting: `: Fizz 3, Buzz 5`.
+In this statement, the _value_ is quite interesting.

 SAI uses a colon at the beginning of both array and field literals.
 It knows the difference between arrays and traits at parse time because each field has a name _and_ a value, whereas each array element _only_ has a value.

-We end up with a local variable called `wordlist` which is a small set of fields where `Fizz` has the value `3` and `Buzz` has the value 5.
+This example creates an array (first colon, followed immediately by a two-line indented block) with two elements.
+Each element (line beginning with a colon) is an object with two traits, `word` and `divisor`.

+We could have stored our words as separately named fields in a single object and just iterated over that object, but since Javascript doesn’t guarantee iteration order in object traits, on some platforms we might end up with “BuzzFizz” printed for 15, which is _not acceptable_ per the specification.

+_Grey-haired programmer tip: it is never okay to deliver an application that works on your machine if you can’t confidently promise that it will work on someone else’s machine.
+So when a language definition says certain behaviour is undefined, you are not production ready even if your tests pass.
+Sorry, sermon over!_

 	  count 1 to 101 as num